 The St. Louis Chapter provides a tool to find local community resources available.

 The Alzheimer’s and Dementia Caregiver Center brings our caregiving information and tools together into one easy-to-navigate site featuring information on early-, late- and middle-stage caregiving and other topics.
 Within the Caregiver Center, patients and caregivers will find:

-Safety Center — Information and resources about wandering, driving, making the home safe, and safety products MedicAlert + Safe Return and Comfort Zone.
+Safety Center — Information and resources about wandering, driving, and safety products MedicAlert + Safe Return.